Sullenberger Aviation Museum: Acquisition of US Airways Flight 1549 Aircraft

 A DC-7 owned by the Historic Flight Foundation arrived at the museum in November 2011 to give rides to give a ride to Sullenberger and Skiles.
 However, it suffered an engine failure on takeoff for its return flight to Florida and was grounded.
 (Note: The aircraft was later donated to the museum.)

 In July 2019, the museum closed to the public and all aircraft were moved into temporary storage in preparation for the new facility.
 (Note: Prior to this, the museum also maintained the Dolph Overton Aviation Library and the Dobbs House restoration facility at other locations around the airport.)
 The museum developed plans for a new location with a planned re-opening in 2024.
 In June 2021, the museum announced plans to reopen with a new main gallery and welcome center adjacent to the original 1932 hangar.

 On January 14, 2022, the museum announced that it would be renamed the Sullenberger Aviation Museum for Chesley B. "Sully" Sullenberger.
 The renaming honors Captain Sullenberger's emergency landing of US Airways Flight 1549 on the Hudson River in 2009, an event known as the Miracle on the Hudson.
 The museum features a permanent exhibit of the events.
 Also, the museum announced a US$1 million gift from Red Ventures CEO Ric Elias, who survived the flight, and a US$500,000 gift from Lonely Planet.
 The museum broke ground on its new facility in September 2022.

 In October 2023, as part of the rebuilding process, the museum announced a new logo.

 In advance of the official opening, which took place on June 1, 2024, a ribbon cutting was held on May 29, 2024, with Sullenberger himself attending.
 The museum's president, Stephen Saucier, announced he would be retiring at the end of the fiscal year in January 2025.

 Exhibits

 The museum is divided into three different galleries called Aviation City, Aviation Society and Innovation Nation.
 Aviation City displays a DC-3, an air traffic control console, an airport beacon and other items and is located in the airport's original 1936 hangar.
-Aviation Society has an F-14 and Ercoupe.
-Innovation Nation exhibits an F-4S, TV-1 and the A320 from US Airways Flight 1549.
+Aviation Society has an F-14 and an Ercoupe.
+Innovation Nation exhibits an F-4S, a TV-1 and the A320 from US Airways Flight 1549.
 The latter is displayed in an as-recovered condition, including everything that was in the aircraft except the passengers' personal belongings.